JagaranMaharjan/JagaranMaharjan/README.md

 - 💼 Available for freelance consulting and mobile development work

-- 📬 For any new projects/help, feel free to reach out: 01jagaranmah10@gmail.com
+- 📬 For any new projects/technical support, feel free to reach out via.
+[Email](01jagaranmah10@gmail.com)

 - 💬 Please feel free to ask me anything about the mobile and Flutter world